erwinluis/splitable_doc/README.md

 ## Contact Us

 We are constantly working on improvements and releasing new features.

-If you have a question, you can reach out to us anytime at hello@splitable.com.
+If there's something we can do to make the API better, please let us know.
+You can reach out to us anytime at hello@splitable.com.